anudeex/VITAL/README.md

 # VITAL
-Code of our paper - "VITAL: A New Dataset for Benchmarking Pluralistic Alignment in Healthcare"
+Code of our paper - "VITAL: A New Dataset for Benchmarking Pluralistic Alignment in Healthcare" (In Proceedings of ACL 2025).

 **arXiv (Pre-print) version: [link](https://arxiv.org/abs/2502.13775)**